-For decades, anyone driving near the Indiana Dunes along Highway 20 would pass beneath the great American Elm that stood in the tiny town of Furnessville, Indiana - its limbs at one point stretching across three lanes of road.
+For decades, anyone driving near the Indiana Dunes along Highway 20 would pass beneath the great elm tree that stood along Route 20 in the tiny town of Furnessville, Indiana - its limbs at one point stretching across three lanes of road.
 I read it made its way to the Guinness Book of World Records for this, but I haven't verified.
 It was one of those quiet landmarks you didn’t plan to notice but always did — a living sign that you were almost home or near your destination, a mental bookmark.

 In the 1980s, when this elm was over 100 years old, there was talk of removing the tree.
 The railroad had been spraying chemicals to kill vegetation along the tracks.
 But this was a beloved tree!
 So the community rallied to save it, the charge being led by Ralph Ayres, a local political science teacher at Chesterton High School (a nearby town) and State Representative.
 Their efforts involved tying ribbons around the tree, phone calls and media outreach.

 Around that same time, I had just begun offering prints of The Last Light of the Coaling Tower, a pastel celebrating another local landmark in nearby Michigan City.
 As people connected with that piece and shared their own reflections of the Coaling Tower, I realized how much these places mean to the community.
-When I learned that the elm along Route 20 had finally been taken down, I knew it was time to paint it — not as a loss, but as a tribute.
+When I learned that the elm along Route 20 had finally been taken down, I knew it was time to paint it.

-I painted The Tree on Route 20 on clay-coated Aquabord, building up transparent watercolor washes and textured dry-brush details to echo the grain of its bark and the shimmer of wet pavement after rain.
-Later, I reimagined the image as a vintage-style South Shore Line poster — a nod both to the elm’s strength and to the regional travel art that has long celebrated life along Lake Michigan.
+I painted The Tree on Route 20 in watercolor on clay-coated Aquabord, building up transparent washes and textured dry-brush details.
+I then reimagined the image as a vintage-style South Shore Line poster — a nod both to the elm’s strength and to the regional travel art that has long celebrated life along Lake Michigan.

 For years, anyone driving toward the Indiana Dunes along Highway 20 would pass beneath the great American Elm that stood in Furnessville — a canopy of green that stretched across three lanes of road.